Robust Bayes-Like Estimation: Rho-Bayes estimation: Upper bounds for

 \begin{df} A class of real-valued functions $\sF$ on a set $\sX$ is said to be weak VC-major with dimension not larger than $d\in\N$ if, for all $u\in\R$, the class of sets

-is VC on $\sX$ with dimension not larger than $d$.
-The weak VC-major dimension of $\sF$ is the smallest of such integers $d$. \end{df} For details on the definition and properties of VC-classes, we refer to van der Vaart and Wellner~\citeyearpar{MR1385671} and for weak VC-major classes to Baraud~\citeyearpar{Bar2016}.
-These properties imply that, if the class $\sF$ of functions on $\overline \sX$ defined by~\eref{def-F} is weak VC-major with dimension not larger than $d\in\N$, then, whatever $u\in\R$ and the subset $\{\overline x_{1}=(i_{1},x_{1}),\ldots,\overline x_{k}=(i_{k},x_{k})\}$ of $\overline \sX$ with $k>d$ elements,
+is VC on $\sX$, with VC-dimension not larger than $d$.
+The weak VC-major dimension of $\sF$ is the smallest such integer $d$. \end{df} For details on the definition and properties of VC-classes, we refer to van der Vaart and Wellner~\citeyearpar{MR1385671} and for weak VC-major classes to Baraud~\citeyearpar{Bar2016}.
+One major point about weak VC-major classes is the fact that if $\sF$ is weak VC-major with dimension not larger than $d\in\N$, the same holds for any subset $\sF'$ of $\sF$. \begin{prop} Let $\sF$ be the class of functions on $\sX$ given by